Extensions of the Deep Galerkin Method: PDEs with Integration and Positivity Constraints

 \subsection{Fokker-Planck Equations}

 In this section we tackle the problem of applying DGM when the unknown function in the PDE is constrained to be positive and integrate to unity.
-For example, this is the case when we are interested in solving a Fokker-Planck equation to obtain the time evolution of a probability density function associated with a diffusion process of interest.
-In particular, assume that $\vX = (\vX_t)_{t \geq 0}$ is an \Ito process on $\RR^d$ with time-independent drift and diffusion coefficients, i.e.
+As an example, this is the case when we are interested in solving a Fokker-Planck equation to obtain the time evolution of a probability density function associated with a diffusion process of interest.
+In particular, assume that $\vX = (\vX_t)_{t \geq 0}$ is an \Ito process on $\RR^d$ satisfying the stochastic differential equation (SDE)